Andrettin/Wyrmsun/readme.txt

 - Added new icons for the Goblin Barbarian and the Goblin Warlord.
 - Unit epithets (e.g. "the Wise") now remain in place even after changing civilizations.
 - Units now start with 0 mana.
+- Fixed an issue which caused minecarts to get stuck after harvesting metal rocks.
+- Minecarts can now be salvaged (like buildings).

 -----------------------------------------------------------------------
 - 3.2.1